Chair & Secretary: managing the Works Council

 • You are able to start the next consultation meeting well-prepared;

-• You have analysed your own bottlenecks from Works Council practice and explored solutions;
+• You have analysed your own bottlenecks from Works Council practice and explored solutions.

 For whom?